Crop Monitoring

 The most popular precision agriculture features are the assessment of crop health, weather forecasts, and notifications.
 According to our estimation, there will be a growth in the use of reports and change detection.

-The strong side of satellite crop monitoring is that it allows farmers to inspect their fields from any place and at any time.
+The strong side of satellite EOSDA Crop Monitoring is that it allows farmers to inspect their fields from any place and at any time.
 The great things to begin with and understand the technology benefits are vegetation indices, weather forecasts, and report generation.
 This way, farmers can know what is happening in their fields and assess the health of their crops.
 It is also convenient that most precision farming software offers free trials and demo accounts, which helps understand how things work and outline the benefits.
 Besides, the apps have an easy-to-use and intuitive interface, which is a great advantage for new customers.

 Nigeria and other Sub-Saharan countries witness considerable growth in technological applications in agriculture.
 The main obstacles impeding the novelty adoption by average farmers are: